priyanshu8493/auto_canteen/SCAN_CONSTRAINT_REMOVAL.md

 ```

 **What happens now:**
-- Faculties can scan **unlimited times** per day
+- Faculties can scan again only after a **6-hour cooldown** from their last successful scan
-- No time-based restrictions
-- All new scans are recorded and counted
+- New scans are recorded and counted once the cooldown expires
-- Counter increments for every scan
+- Counter increments for each allowed scan
-- Voice announcements play for each meal served
+- Voice announcements play for each allowed meal served

 ## Data Integrity